ExoKomodo/openwomb/issues/in-progress.md

 ### Instructions

 1. Read the [OpenGL tutorial for rendering textures to a quad](https://learnopengl.com/Getting-started/Textures).
 Now prepare for implementation.
+1. Will require implementation of [glGenTextures in OpenGL1.1 API](../src/Womb/Backends/OpenGL/Api/OpenGL1_1.fs).
+Copy the pattern used with [glGenBuffers in OpenGL1.5 API](../src/Womb/Backends/OpenGL/Api/OpenGL1_5.fs), providing a helper for condition that `n=1`.
 1. Will require some changes to the [Primitives.ShadedObject.From function](../src/Womb/Graphics/Primitives.fs)
 1. Will require some changes to the [Primitives.ShadedObject.UseMvpShader function](../src/Womb/Graphics/Primitives.fs)
 1. Will require some changes to the [example shaders in the Playground example](../examples/Playground/Resources/Shaders/)